BlueHarrier/DawnBrowser/README.md

 Testing browser for the [Isle Ecosystem project](https://github.com/BlueHarrier/IsleEcosystem).

+## Dependencies

+This project uses Godot Rust to work, don't forget to install all [Rust development tools](https://godot-rust.github.io/book/intro/index.html).

+Rust files can be found in `Extensions/libdawn`

 ## Current status

 - Godot's internal glTF module is optimized for its own workflow, which doesn't match glTF design philosophy.
 A new glTF extension is being made.